eVisit Help Centre

 Who to Contact for Help

 If you have questions about your care or appointment, contact your health care provider.
-To protect your privacy, Ontario Health (OTN) does not include this information in an email.

 If you have questions about how to prepare for or connect to your appointment, contact Ontario Health (OTN) Technical Support at 1-855-654-0888.